Interested in other attractions and museums devoted to the unusual? The Gettysburg Dime Museum recommends these ~

 Website – Atlas Obscura

-The National Christmas Center is located at 3427 Lincoln Highway, in Paradise, Pennsylvania.
-For more information, including hours, check out the attraction’s website.
+The National Christmas Center was located at 3427 Lincoln Highway, in Paradise, Pennsylvania, but has been purchased and will re-open in the area of Elizabethtown, Pennsylvania, as part of the Stone Gables Estates.
+For more information, check out the attraction’s website.

 Originally built in the late 1940s as an advertisement for the Haines Shoes company, the Haines Shoe House is an unusual attraction in Hallam, Pennsylvania.